Omid Safi: Life and work

 a number of themes: striving to realize a just and pluralistic society through a critical engagement with Islam, a relentless pursuit of social justice, an emphasis on gender equality as a foundation of human rights, and a vision of religious and ethnic pluralism.

 After September 11, 2001 Safi was publicly critical of the intolerance and violence among Muslims that inspired the attacks, reminding Muslims that their role lay in "calling both Muslims and Americans to the highest good of which we are capable."

 Safi's book Progressive Muslims (2003) contains a diverse collection of essays by and about progressive Muslims.
 He is one of a number of progressive scholars of Islam in the early 21st century whose work has described for Western readers the diverse range of Muslim thought in the last half of the 20th century.
 As such, he has been described by Kevin Eckstrom, editor-in-chief of the Religion News Service, as "on the front edge of a generation of scholars who, with one foot in both worlds, are trying to explain Islam and the West to each other."

 Safi's more recent works deal with the themes of Islamic spirituality.
-These include the volume Memories of Muhammad: Why the Prophet Matters, which looks at Muslims' devotion to the Prophet Muhammad in a variety of contexts.
+These include the volume Memories of Muhammad: Why the Prophet Matters.
 His more recent work in this area is Radical Love: Teachings from the Islamic Mystical Tradition, which was published by Yale University Press in 2018.
 Radical Love refers to the teachings of the Path of 'Eshq (Arabic: 'Ishq), a distinct path of Islamic spirituality in which Divine and human love mingle.
-Embodied in figures such as Rumi, Hafez, Sana'i, Ahmad Ghazali, and Kharaqani, this has been a powerful strand of Islamic spirituality in Persian, Turkish, and South Asian traditions.